To Smooth or Not? When Label Smoothing Meets Noisy Labels: Connection to Other Robust Methods

 \subsection{Learning from complementary labels}

-Complementary label \cite{ishida2017learning} was firstly introduced to mitigate the cost of collecting data.
+Complementary labels \citep{ishida2017learning} were firstly introduced to mitigate the cost of collecting data.
 Rather than encouraging the model to fit directly on the target, learning from complementary labels trains the model to not fit on the complementary label which differs from the target.
-Later, an indirect training method ``Negative Learning" (NL) \cite{kim2019nlnl} was proposed to reduce the risk of providing incorrect information with the presence of noisy labels and is robust to label noise in multi-class classification tasks.
-A more generic unbiased risk estimator of learning with complementary labels was proposed \cite{ishida2019complementary} and is defined as: $\ell_{\text{CL}}(\bfX, \nY):=\ell(\bfX, \nY)-\ell(\bfX, 1-\nY)$.
+Later, an indirect training method ``Negative Learning'' (NL) \citep{kim2019nlnl} was proposed to reduce the risk of providing incorrect information with the presence of noisy labels and is robust to label noise in multi-class classification tasks.
+A more generic unbiased risk estimator of learning with complementary labels was proposed \citep{ishida2019complementary}, a popular case is: $\ell_{\text{CL}}(\bfX, \nY):=\ell(\bfX, \nY)-\ell(\bfX, 1-\nY)$.